 What's the answer?

-The same thing happened under Harding and Coolidge.
+Nothing happened to Harding and Coolidge.

-And let me tell you the problems you solve with economic growth like that.
+And let me tell you, the problems you solve with economic growth like that.

-All of a sudden people have good high-paying jobs and they're taking off welfare.
+All of a sudden, people have good, high-paying jobs, and they're taking off welfare.

-All of a sudden you get tons of revenues pouring into the coffers, and you solve it.
+All of a sudden, you get tons of revenues pouring into the coffers and you solve it.

-And state and lower governments become solvent.
+And state and local governments become solvent.

-But some say West Virginia's or Kentucky's.
+But some say West Virginias or Kentuckies.

-Like Ireland, they had a low tax rate, and then they got into trouble, and some point back to the Reagan years and say, hey, they ended up running a deficit.
+And some point back to the Reagan years and say, hey, they ended up running a deficit.

-But my understanding is that as the money poured into Ireland or poured in during the Reagan years, you had Democrats uh here that were spending the money, they just got giddy spending more money than I was very involved in the Irish tax cuts.
+But my understanding is that as the money poured into Ireland or poured in during the Reagan years, you had Democrats here that were spending the money.

-What they called it the Celtic Tiger.
+They called it the Celtic Tiger.

 And during the Great Recession of 2008, they had a really big hit.

-They they got hit really hard.
+They got hit really hard.

 Why the hell don't we just do that too, Louie?